Baroque in Brazil: The role of the Catholic Church

 In addition to the beauty of the forms and the richness of the materials, the Catholic Church emphatically made use of the emotional aspect of the Baroque movement.
-Love, devotion, and compassion visually representated the most dramatic moments in Church history.
+Love, devotion, and compassion visually represented the most dramatic moments in Church history.
 Images abound of the scourged Christ, the Virgin Mary with a heart pierced with knives, the bloody crucifixes.
 The roca processional images, which are real articulated puppets, were made of real human hair, teeth, and clothing.
 They were carried in solemn processions where wailing and physical mortifications were common among those along the procession routes, and sins were confessed aloud.
 Religious festivities were, in fact, more than a form of pious expression.
 They were also the most important moments of collective socialization in colonial life, often extending into the private sphere.
 The intensity of these events was recorded in many accounts of the time, such as that of Father Antônio Gonçalves, who participated in a Holy Week procession in Porto Seguro: